emrekarakis/Okey/README.md

 Okey => 5 red
 Combination List: 6,6,6/13,13/9,10/  either  10-10  or 10-11 will be in combination list.
-WinPoint artışına göre karar verilebilir.Black 10 is used in 2 different place(**) Example Case:
+We will decide according to the increase of WinPoint.Black 10 is used in 2 different place(**) Example Case:
 Player :1.player
 HasJoker?
 Yes